Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Scheduler topics/Priority CPU scheduling.md

 ![[Pasted image 20230510163806.png]]

-* If two process have same pri
+* If two process have same priority then first come first served basis process will be executed.